 Number One: The Power of “I”

 The first pratfall of many LinkedIn users is their decision to write in the third person.
+This is something that branding agencies will tell you is one of the key parts of staying true to yourself.
+No matter if you are a person or a brand, people are only going to positively react to you if they believe your brand has a soul.
+In the same way, you need to make your LinkedIn profile personalized as well so that people feel like they are interacting with a person and not only a CV.
 Nothing sounds more stilted or bizarre than someone saying, “He proved himself as a valuable member of the team until he explore new ventures.”
 That would be a LinkedIn No-No. Everyone assumes you personally wrote your LinkedIn profile page and, whether subconsciously or not, will be slightly put off by the separation of your business accomplishments from your personal identity.
 Own up to your experiences and write in the power of “I.”

 The power of the first-person conveys confidence in yourself by showing you aren’t afraid to express your opinion.
 The Greeks had a saying about “knowing thyself,” and that is a universally respected trait in the business world.

 To play devil’s advocate, the third person may be useful for a particular line of work.
 If your desired job or industry places a premium on a certain intensity or seriousness, then it may serve you well to forego the more casual tone of the first person.
 Work in medical and legal fields, for example, may require the third person to further separate the individual from the lexicon typically used in that line of work.

 Number Two: UVP Leads to MVP